 when an official record or transcript has been received by the university.

-Upon submission of the Joint Services Transcript (JST), matriculated students may receive up to 30 elective credits for completion of military schools as recommended by the American Council on Education.
-Military credits that are used as general elective credits cannot be used to substitute for major or minor requirements.

 Students will be notified after completing 30 credits at CWU that they are eligible to utilize the Reverse Transfer Agreement to earn an associate degree at the appropriate community or technical college.